BIOP/ijs-TrackMate/README.md

 ## ijs-Read-TrackMate-Tracks-from-XmlData-and-Make-ROIs.groovy

-- Ask user to select a TrackMate xml file
+- User has to select a TrackMate xml file

 <img src="https://github.com/BIOP/ijs-TrackMate/blob/master/images/2-SelectXml.jpg" title="Select xml file" width="50%" align="center">

-- DO NOT RUN TrackMate BUT import data from xml.
+- DO NOT RUN TrackMate BUT import data from the xml file.

 - Exports the Detected and Tracked objects as ROIs into the roiManager.